IBM/virtualhelpdesk/README.md

 1. Save the file.

 ### Configuring the Maximo/ICD environment

+Default behavior of a Maximo/ICD system was changed slightly in one of v7.6.0.x releases.
+The way used originally in this code pattern to make REST API calls is no longer available after out of box deployment.
+The new way is not available in old Maximo/ICD releases.
+This chalenge forces me to discuss two ways to make REST API calls to Maximo.ICD system.

+One way to identify if you have an old release of Maximo/ICD system or a new one, is to check if you have OSLC Resources application in your system.
+Navigation path is Go To Applications -> Integration -> OSLC Resources.

+#### Configuring Object Structures in Maximo/ICD system

+This section is only required if you have a newer release of Maximo/ICD system(there is OSLC Resources application in your system).

+To create new Object Structure MYSR,

+1. Login to your Maximo/ICD system.

+1. Navigate to `Go To Applications` -> `Integration` -> `Object Structures`.

+1. Search and open the Object Structure `OSLCSR` (or `OSLCSRDETAIL`).

+1. Select `More Actions` -> `Duplicate Object Structure`.

+1. Define the new object structure,
+    * Object Structure Name = “MYSR”
+    * Description = “My Service Request Resource”
+    * Consumed By = “OSLC”

+1. Save the new Object Structure.

+1. Still in the Object Structure MYSR record, navigate to `More Actions` (or `Select Action`) -> `Exclude/Include Fields`.

+1. Locate attribute `AFFECTEDPERSON` and unselect the `Exclude?` checkbox.

+#### Configuring OSLC Resources in Maximo/ICD system

+This section is only required if you have a newer release of Maximo/ICD system(there is OSLC Resources application in your system).

+To create new OSLC Resource MYSR,

+1. Login to your Maximo/ICD system.

+1. Navigate to `Go To Applications` -> `Integration` -> `OSLC Resources`.

+1. Click the `NEW` icon.

+1. Define the new OSLC resource,
+    * OSLC Resource Name = “MYSR”
+    * Description = “My Service Request Resource”
+    * Object Structure = “MYSR”
+    * Domain Name = “SmartCloudControlDesk” (“SmarterPhysicalInfrastructure” for a Maximo system)
+    * Default Namespace URI = http://jazz.net/ns/ism/helpdesk/sccd# (http://jazz.net/ns/ism/asset/smarter_physical_infrastructure# for a Maximo system)

+1. Save.

+#### Configuring .env file connecting to a new release of Maximo/ICD system

+Perform tasks in this section if you have a `newer` release of Maximo/ICD system(there is OSLC Resources application in your system).

 1. Set `MAXIMO_AUTH` environment variable in file .env.
 This variable setting depends on how Maximo/ICD authentication is configured.